lewagon/dotfiles/04-Front-End/03-Bootstrap/05-Login/README.md

 </div>
 ```

-- This grid is full-size on mobile
+- The form will be full-size on mobile
-- Then it is centered (thanks to the offset) and takes 33% of the screen for tablet and larger devices.
+- On tablet and larger devices, it will be centered (thanks to the offset) and take 33% of the screen.

 ### Form design